tushar-sharma/tushar-sharma.github.io/_posts/2020-04-11-demon-haunted-review-1.md

 thumb: https://s.s-bol.com/imgbase0/imagebase3/extralarge/FC/0/2/5/5/1001004000945520.jpg
 ---

-<p>This is my Part 1 of the review of the Carl Sagan's book, Demon Haunted World. </p>
+<p>This is my Part 1 of the review of the Carl Sagan's book, Demon Haunted World.
+This is more of my commentary rather than review of the book. </p>

 I have begun to realize how many posts in Facebook, Whatsapp, etc contains puedo science & misinformation.
 Few posts are easy to debunk.
 A magic water curing cancer is no-brainer.
 However other posts are too meticulate to debunk.
 I thought it might be fruitful for me as layman to learn critical & skeptical thinking from a famous astrophysicist, Carl Sagan. <!-- truncate_here -->

 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>

 This is my Part 1 of the review of the Carl Sagan's book, Demon Haunted World.
+This is more of my commentary rather than review of the book.

 I have begun to realize how many posts in Facebook, Whatsapp, etc contains puedo science & misinformation.
 Few posts are easy to debunk.
 A magic water curing cancer is no-brainer.
 However other posts are too meticulate to debunk.
 I thought it might be fruitful for me as layman to learn critical & skeptical thinking from a famous astrophysicist, Carl Sagan.